Bluebeam/backenddev/README.md

 ]
 ```

-Clearly that is a line up of about 3-4 hours of awesome TV!
+That's a line up of about 3-4 hours of awesome TV!

 ## What you will submit